open-telemetry/semantic-conventions/docs/sampling/README.md

 ### Overriding sampling randomness

-Sampling system designers are able to override sampling randomness on an item-by-item basis, which may be done for several reasons, including situations where there is no TraceID defined.
+Sampling system designers are able to override sampling randomness, which may be done for several reasons, including situations where there is no TraceID defined.

 When a tracing system purposely uses TraceIDs that do not follow the W3C Trace Context Level 2 specification for TraceID randomness, and